Alfresco/docs-activiti-enterprise/docs/modeling/connectors/ootb/README.md

 * A [Camel connector](../ootb/camel.md) to invoke Camel routes from a process.
 * A [DBP connector](../ootb/dbp.md) to create, update and delete content in an instance of Alfresco Content Services (ACS) as part of a process.
+* A [Docusign connector](../ootb/docusign.md) to send a document to an email address so that it can be signed and stored in Alfresco Content Services.
 * An [email connector](../ootb/email.md) to automatically send emails as part of a process.
 * A [Lambda connector](../ootb/lambda.md) to invoke AWS Lambda functions from a process.
 * A [REST connector](../ootb/rest.md) to connect a process to an external REST service.